JonasFockstedt/Artificial_Intelligence_Project/PokerProject/PokerClient/agent.md

     - [ ] Give rank of the different type of hands.
     - [ ] Calculate strength of hand when agent has 'high cards'.
   - [ ] Rank potential strength.
+    - [ ] Determine which goal hand is the closes.
 - [ ] When to "check" during opening round (if first).
 - [ ] Handle cases when Aces are low (when part of straight or straight flush).
+- [x] Mark important cards.

+## WIP

+- Decide which cards to throw.

 ## IDEAS